-The Indianapolis Museum of Art offers gardens, fountains, and (you guessed it) art galore.
-Picnic near the LOVE sculpture or venture to one of the more hidden gardens for a secluded lunch.
+The Newfields: Indianapolis Museum of Art (IMA) offers gardens, fountains, and (you guessed it) art galore.
+Picnic near the outdoor sculptures or venture to one of the more hidden gardens for a secluded lunch.
 On a hot day you can pop inside to view the current exhibits or create something of your own in the Star Studio.
-Although the IMA now charges an admission fee the 100 Acres area is still free and kids of all ages will love the space to roam and the fun art installations which are available to climb and explore.
+Although Newfields now charges an admission fee for inside the museum, the 100 Acres area is still free.
+Kids of all ages will love the space to roam and the fun art installations which are available to climb and explore.
 If evening picnics are your thing check out the IMA’s Summer Nights movie schedule.

 If you are near the Butler University Campus take a walk to Holcomb Gardens.
 Located along the canal path these beautifully maintained gardens are a wonderful place to relax and enjoy a sunny day.